onejeuu/sc-file/docs/source/usage.rst

 1. **Easiest Way:**
    Use `Drag & Drop <https://en.wikipedia.org/wiki/Drag_and_drop>`_.
 Just drag and drop files you want convert onto ``scfile.exe``.
-   File paths will automatically be taken as arguments and converted.
-By default, output files are placed in same directory where the program is located.
+   File paths will automatically be taken as arguments, converted to new format, and saved in same location.

 2. **File Associations:**
    You can set ``scfile.exe`` as the default application for opening model and texture files.
-   When a file is "opened" this way, it will automatically be converted to the new format and saved in the same location.
+   When a file is "opened" this way, it will be automatically converted to new format and saved in same location.

 3. **Via Console:**
    ``scfile`` is primarily a `CLI <https://en.wikipedia.org/wiki/Command-line_interface>`_.
 If you're comfortable with the terminal, you'll figure it out fast.